+We started with the classical Hamilton function, and were guided to interpret the fundamental variables as the quantum mechanical wave function in momentum space.
+Mathematically the alleged antagonism between classical and quantum mechanics seems to evaporate in the light of what we described above.
+At least we could show that it is not the {\it mathematical structure} of the equations of motion that accounts for the interpretational difficulties with quantum mechanics.

-On the basis of the presented ontology of time we found an explanation, why the quantummechanical wavefunction has some features that seem to be {\it mysterious} or ``non-classical'': Impossible to be directly measured and without a well-defined dimensional unit and physical meaning.
+On the basis of the presented ontology of time we found an explanation for why the quantum mechanical wavefunction has some features that seem to be {\it mysterious} or ``non-classical'': Impossible to be directly measured and without a well-defined dimensional unit and physical meaning.
 However these are exactly the properties of fundamental variables that we derived from the ontology of time and a proper logic of measurement.
-Supposed our ontology is ``correct'', it is impossible to know {\it what} the wave function {\it is}.
-But at least we have an explanation why: The question has no meaningful physical answer - it can not.
-The consequences of our ontology are certainly difficult to accept: On the fundamental level, the world is apparently very different from our every day experience: loosely speaking it is flat.
+Supposing our ontology is ``correct'', it is impossible to know {\it what} the wave function {\it is}.
+We think that we gave an explanation why this is so: The question has no meaningful physical answer - it can not.
+The consequences of the presented ontology are certainly difficult to accept: On the fundamental level, the world is apparently very different from our every day experience: loosely speaking it is ``flat''.
 The apparent 3+1 dimensional spacetime is ``in reality'' a four-dimensional phase space.
 However there are interpretations of quantum mechanics (and general relativity) which are way more esoteric than this.